Shinmera/qtools/README.md

       (#_copy instance (#_rect instance)))

 Since copying and finalizing are operations associated with a certain amount of ambiguity, it is advisable to always write documentation strings for your `copy`/`finalize` methods.
 That way users can get a better idea of what will happen by reading about it using `describe-copy-method` and `describe-finalize-method` respectively.

+## Debugging Qtools
+Since Qtools does a bunch of contrived things, you might want to check what exactly is done if something doesn't go according to plan.
+I'm not excluding the possibility of bugs being around that mess your code up.
+In order to check this, you will want to load [verbose](http://shinmera.github.io/verbose/) before loading Qtools and set the logging level to trace: `(setf (v:repl-level) :trace)`.
+Qtools will emit log messages when you compile `define-widget` forms that contain the generated options.
+It will also log all objects that get passed to `finalize` and `copy`.
+Hopefully the log output will help you in discovering what's going on behind the scenes.

 ## Support
 Currently the following implementations are tested and supported by Qtools: